Silvenga/silvenga.com/src/posts/2024/tpm-luks-unlock.md

 During the boot process, Secure boot and the TPM (trusted platform module) work together - both are needed for BitLocker to unlock a drive automatically.

 **Secure boot** validates that the code UEFI is going to execute (aka, the bootloader) hasn't been modified (aka, via an evil-maid attack).
 It does this by checking asymmetrical signatures with public keys stored in the UEFI firmware.
 Typical servers/computers contain the public key of Microsoft (which signs the Windows bootloader).
-On the Linux side, the bootloader (grub2) is typically signed by a Microsoft donated key - allowing grub to execute in a secure boot environment (without needing custom UEFI firmware) or special hardware vendors.
+On the Linux side, the bootloader (grub2) is typically signed by a Microsoft donated key - allowing grub2 to execute in a secure boot environment (without needing custom UEFI firmware) or special hardware vendors.

 The **TPM** (trusted platform module) is a cryptographic device, it can do many things, but it's mostly used to encrypt/decrypt small pieces of data.
 The TPM stores the private key, and in-theory, as the TPM can't be easily physically modified, we can typically consider the private key safe (unless a TPM bug exists).

 One cool thing about the TPM, it stores data from events occurring during the boot process in the Platform Configuration Registers or **PCR**'s - kind of like a log of boot events.
 The PCR's store the cryptographic hash of these events, like what kind of hardware was discovered, what firmware is installed, has anything been modified, is secure boot happy about the bootloader, etc.

-All of these PCR "**measurements**" (as they are called) are stateless, and are generated during boot determinist - meaning the same configuration will result in the exact same PCR's.
+All of these PCR "**measurements**" (as they are called) are stateless, and are generated during boot deterministically - meaning the same configuration will result in the exact same PCR's.
 Using that knowledge, the TPM can "seal" data using it's private key, and the state of the PCR's.
 Meaning, the TPM, along with the hardware, the firmware, and the software all effectively **combine** to become the password to decrypt the master decryption key.

 This ultimately allows Windows to decrypt itself through the guarantee the system is in the exact same configuration as when the OS was last running.
 If anything changes in this system configuration, the TPM effective becomes locked, refusing to expose it's secrets to anyone without an electron microscope (for an offline attack).